 Our friends at the photo management blog Photoventure came up with their list of the most overlooked DSLR settings and why they feel these options are worth a second look.
 They agreed to share them with Digital Camera World readers.
 Do you agree with their list?
-If you’ve got something to add, go join the conversation on their Facebook page!

 It’s easy to fall into a pattern when you take pictures, favouring some subjects and overlooking others, and sticking to the camera settings you know rather than experimenting with those you don’t.